-Stand up paddle-boarding is a very safe and fun water based activity.
-You do not sit in the board; instead, you stand, kneel or sit ON the board.
-Therefore you cannot get trapped ‘inside it’.
+Stand up paddle-boarding is a very safe and fun water-based activity.
+Unlike kayaking or canoeing you do not sit in the board; instead, you stand, kneel or sit ON the board.
+Therefore, you cannot get trapped ‘inside it’.
 Our chief instructors are well qualified having received training from The Waterskills Academy (WSA)

 Paddle with a partner.
 You never know when a mishap will happen to you.
 Your leash might snap offshore or on the river, causing you to lose the board, or your fin could fall out five miles from your take out point.
 Having a partner (or partners) increases the chances of an accident being nothing more than a funny story you tell over food that night.

 Wear a leash (or not)?
 This should go without saying but we’re constantly surprised by how many people we see on the water sans leash, especially beginners.
 A leash is the simplest way to stay with your craft, no matter the conditions.
 If you’ve paddled for long enough, you’ve had a session where you headed out on the water in perfectly calm conditions only to retreat an hour later with the wrath of nature unloading upon you.
 Don’t be a statistic.
 Wear a leash.
 Please note, whilst a leash is a must on the oceans or on calm lakes and rivers, the advice is different for moving water.
 In moving water situations, the WSA recommends buoyancy aids (PFDs), but NO LEASH.

 Wear a PFD.
 After wearing a Personal Flotation Device for a while, you hardly even know it’s there.
 For the ultimate, try an inflatable PFD – They’re very low profile and so minimal.
 CO2 cartridges to blow them up cheap and you’re unlikely to even have to use them.